emacs-mirror/emacs/mps/manual/source/pool/mvt.rst

     object population does vary, at a slight cost in efficiency.
 The reserve does not guarantee any particular amount of allocation.

-    ``fragmentation_limit`` is a percentage in (0, 100] that can be used to set an upper limit on the space overhead of MVT in case block death times and allocations do not correlate well.
+    ``fragmentation_limit`` is a percentage from 1 to 100 (inclusive).
+    It sets an upper limit on the space overhead of MVT, in case block death times and allocations do not correlate well.
 If the free space managed by the pool as a ratio of all the space managed by the pool exceeds ``fragmentation_limit``, the pool falls back to a